Kurt Ainsworth

 Kurt Harold Ainsworth (born September 9, 1978) is an American former professional baseball pitcher.
 He played for the San Francisco Giants and Baltimore Orioles of Major League Baseball (MLB) and went to Louisiana State University.
 Ainsworth also won an Olympic Games gold medal with the United States national baseball team at the 2000 Summer Olympics in Sydney.
 Following his professional baseball career, Ainsworth co-founded Marucci Sports and currently serves as the company's CEO.

-High school career
+Early life

 Kurt Ainsworth attended Catholic High in Baton Rouge, Louisiana.
 As a senior, he was a first team All-State selection, won the Student-Athlete Award, and was named Catholic High Man of the Year.
 After his senior baseball season, he played in the Louisiana All-Star game.
+His son Alex pitches (pitched) at Catholic High.

 Professional career

 After playing collegiately for Louisiana State University, Ainsworth was the first-round draft pick (24th overall) of the San Francisco Giants in the 1999 MLB draft.
 He signed with the Giants and finished the 1999 season with the Salem-Keizer Volcanoes of the Class A Northwest League, where he started 10 games and accumulated a record of 3-3 and an ERA of 1.61.

 He spent the 2000 season with the Shreveport Captains of the Texas League.
 At the age of 21, he was the same age as many of the players in rookie leagues, but he went 10–9 with an ERA of 3.30 and 130 strikeouts in 158 innings in the Class AA Texas League.
 This earned him a promotion to the Class AAA Fresno Grizzlies of the Pacific Coast League in 2001.
 Although he again went 10–9 at Fresno, his ERA in 27 games was 5.07; nevertheless, he was still called up to the MLB and made two relief appearances for the Giants in 2001.

 The 2002 season was a more successful one for Ainsworth.
 He again spent much of the season with Fresno, but with better results; his ERA in 19 starts there was 3.41, and his record for the season was 8–6.
 He made six appearances (four starts) for the Giants during the season; although his record for the Giants was just 1–2, his ERA in 252/3 innings was 2.10, and he struck out 15 batters.